-Control of microorganisms which cause disease is vital in the health care setting.
-Although the risk of infection transmission exists, the risk can be minimized through appropriate education and actions taken to avoid transmission.
-Students will be provided with information regarding protection from infectious diseases to which a student may be exposed while enrolled in the program, including COVID-19.
+Control of microorganisms that cause disease is vital in the health care setting.
+Although the risk of infection transmission exists, it can be minimized through appropriate education and actions taken to avoid transmission.
+Students will be provided with information regarding protection from infectious diseases to which a student may be exposed while enrolled in the program.

-In accordance with the Occupational Safety and Health Administration (OSHA) guidelines, the student will receive information and training on Blood Borne Pathogens and other potentially infectious materials, the use of universal precautions, and infection control measures.
-Instruction will be provided in PTHA 1405 Basic Patient Care Skills and prior to the start of the clinical education experience during mandatory hospital orientation.
+Per the Occupational Safety and Health Administration (OSHA) guidelines, the student will receive information and training on Blood Borne Pathogens and other potentially infectious materials, the use of universal precautions, and infection control measures.
+Instruction will be provided in PTHA 1405 Basic Patient Care Skills and during mandatory hospital orientations prior to the start of the clinical education experience.
 Instruction will be reinforced throughout various program courses.

-The student must review the policy and procedures for infection control in each clinical facility before providing care to clients in that facility.
+The student must review the policy and procedures for infection control in each clinical facility before providing care to clients.
 A student exposed to a potentially infectious agent must contact the instructor immediately, follow the policy and procedure for infectious agent exposure, complete an incident report, and follow up with their medical physician.